Realizing Resource Recycling

 Employee education

-In both the products we produce and our manufacturing processes, we must correctly recognize these issues, and develop human resources with considerable ability to contribute to solving social issues.
+In both the products we produce and our manufacturing processes, we must correctly recognize these issues, and develop human resources who are capable of finding a resolution.
 To this end, we engage in employee education while promoting environmental and social contribution activities.

 • 2.